-The Audit Committee is composed of independent directors, as defined by MI 52-110.
+The Audit Committee is composed of independent directors, as defined by NI 52-110.
 The Company believes the oversight responsibility of the Committee provides a key stewardship role for the Committee in the Company's financial disclosure issues, internal controls, risk management, corporate finance and related matters.
+Disclosure related to the Audit Committee is attached as Appendix C.